Who Enforces US Judgments Abroad

 So I stay away from arbitration provisions if possible.
 You should too if you do business internationally.

 In the United States, we can register judgments and enforce them easily with no major procedural impediments.

-The first barrier is they have to hire a lawyer and in America we're used to lawyers being commodities.
-We're burdened with 1,300,000 lawyers.
+The first barrier is that they have to hire a lawyer; and in America, we’re used to lawyers being commodities.
+We’re burdened with 1,300,000 lawyers.
 Places like China have less than 200,000.
-We have a lot of out of work, unemployed lawyers willing to do anything for almost any compensation agreement.
+We have a lot of “out of work”, unemployed lawyers willing to do anything for almost any compensation agreement.

 But can you imagine the same guy shelling out $250,000 to pay some lawyer in Switzerland in cash to go after your protected fund just because you moved it from Bank of America in California to Credit Suisse or Pictet Bank in Switzerland?
 No, they’re not going to do that.
 They’re going to really have a problem with pursuing you abroad.
 Why?

 Because they’re like common burglars and they only take the easy pickings.
 They want what they can get their hands on without too much work.
 They’re not going to spend their own money.
 The first hurdle is they have to hire a international lawyer, which gets extremely expensive.